Explore the Types of Allergies & Get Right Diagnose

 If you suffer from allergies, you know they’re more than the occasional runny nose and watery eyes.
 Living with allergies can be a frustrating and dangerous experience, but you don’t have to live with them alone.

 The Skin & Allergy Center wants you to live a life as unaffected by your allergies as possible.
-Our double-board certified allergy and asthma specialists, Dr. Ryan Sullivan and Dr. Susan Higgins, have decades of experience diagnosing and treating allergies.
+Our double-board certified allergy and asthma specialists have years of experience diagnosing and treating allergies.
 They can help you as they’ve helped thousands of other patients.

 - Itchy nose, mouth, throat, and eyes